ibm-cloud-architecture/microservices-refapp-wfd-ui/README.md

 You can find a greater detail on how to run these services locally [here](https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd/blob/microprofile/local_readme.md).

+6. Run `npm start`

-6. Now, go to your browser and access the UI at http://localhost:3000/.
+Now, go to your browser and access the UI at http://localhost:3000/.

 <p align="center">
     <img src="https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd/blob/microprofile/static/imgs/ui.png">